');

 About Nashville, IL

-Nashville is a small community in Illinois with a population of 2,991 residents.
-The median household income is $61,753 per year, which is near the national average.
-The median age in Nashville is 43.2 years.
+Nashville is a small town located in Illinois with a population of 2,991 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,753 per year, which is 18% below the national median of $75,149.
+The median age of 43.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Nashville, IL